Ben-Brady/PureImage/README.md

 > "rDetect": ["> {AUTHOR},You seem to have posted a repost"],

 The messages sent to someone when their repost is detected, randomly chosen.
-Additionally, the text will can formatted using the format strings below, just surround the word with semicolons: {test}.
+Additionally, the text will can formatted using the format strings below, just surround the word with semicolons:

 Format Text: